Course Overview

 Adaptive Reuse Investigation

-Within this unit, students will carry out in-depth investigations into a specific site, situation or building.
+Within this module, students will carry out in-depth investigations into a specific site, situation or building.
 They will be expected to examine and analyse the particular characteristics of the chosen site.
 This will normally include research into the structure, materials, organisation, character, occupants and context of the building, plus an exploration of the immediate context and an examination of things further away.

 Adaptive Reuse Concepts